It’s that time of the year again when we struggle with this simple, yet annoying problem: renting a car in Portugal!

 The conclusion and our final choice

-The conclusion, renting a car in Portugal in 2022 can be quite expensive.
+The conclusion, renting a car in Portugal can be quite expensive.
 The best solutions depend of what suits you best.
 For those who don’t mind a little bit of hassle, they could rent the car from Zest Car Rentals for the low season.
 Starting April, when Zest starts increasing the prices, they could rent from Luz Car.
 If you want to save some money and don’t mind going back and forth, this could be a good solution.

 As for us, after thinking the worse about them, after looking for the greener grass elsewhere, and after negotiating the prices, we stuck with Autorent.
 But let’s see now the prices from Autorent.